Learn to Golf

-For juniors, there are a number of programs offered by the golf industry to get started.
-For a description of the National Golf in Schools program, read more here.
+- For juniors, there are a number of programs offered by the golf industry to get started.
+For a description of the First Tee program, read more here

-Teachers, to learn more about our Playground to Fairway School Golf Program, click here
+- Teachers, to learn more about the Golf In Schools Program, click HERE or email Tyler McKay

-There are several national and provincial organisations that have developed learn to golf programs for Juniors.
-These include Get Golf Ready, several CN programs, TPI and Canucks Week.
-Check with your local facility or click on the following link for a list of these programs offered by golf facilities.
+- There are several national and provincial organizations that have developed learn to golf programs for Juniors.
+These include the First Tee Program, Get Golf Ready, TPI and Canucks Junior Golf Week

 Almost all golf facilities offer some form of beginner programs.
 The following link has a listing of the programs at leading golf facilities.